zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

   the execution before raising its next timer interrupt.
   Normally the Zephyr application and HW models run in very little time on the host CPU, so this is a good enough approach.
+  To configure the timer to slow down the execution, either set the option :option:`CONFIG_NATIVE_POSIX_SLOWDOWN_TO_REAL_TIME` or use the command line switch --rt.

 **Entropy device**:
   An entropy device based on the host :c:func:`random` API.